-- An outbreak investigation is initiated when a new nursing home onset of COVID-19 occurs (i.e., a new COVID-19 case among residents or staff).
-To swiftly detect cases, facilities are to adhere to CMS regulations and guidance for COVID-19 testing, including routine unvaccinated staff testing, testing of individuals with symptoms, and outbreak testing. - 2.
-When a new case of COVID-19 among residents or staff is identified, a facility should immediately begin outbreak testing in accordance with CMS QSO 20-38-NH REVISED and CDC guidelines. - While it is safer for visitors not to enter the facility during an outbreak investigation, visitors must still be allowed in the facility.
-Visitors should be made
+An outbreak investigation is initiated when a single new case of COVID-19 occurs among residents or staff to determine if others have been exposed.
+To swiftly detect cases, we remind facilities to adhere to CMS regulations and guidance for COVID-19 testing, including routine staff testing, testing of individuals with symptoms, and outbreak testing.

+When a new case of COVID-19 among residents or staff is identified, a facility should immediately (but not earlier than 24 hours after the exposure, if known) begin outbreak testing in accordance with CMS QSO 20-38-NH REVISED and CDC guidelines.

-- aware of the potential risk of visiting during an outbreak investigation and adhere to the core principles of infection prevention. - 4.
-If residents or their representative would like to have a visit during an outbreak investigation, they should wear face masks during visits, regardless of vaccination status, and visits should ideally occur in the resident's room.
+While it is safer for visitors not to enter the facility during an outbreak investigation, visitors must still be allowed in the facility.
+Visitors should be made aware of the potential risk of visiting during an outbreak investigation and adhere to the core principles of infection prevention.
+If residents or their representative would like to have a visit during an outbreak investigation, they should wear face coverings or masks during visits and visits should ideally occur in the resident's room.
+While an outbreak investigation is occurring, facilities should limit visitor movement in the facility.
+For example, visitors should not walk around different halls of the facility.
+Rather, they should go directly to the resident's room or designated visitation area.
+Also, visitors should physically distance themselves from other residents and staff, when possible.
 Facilities may contact their local health authorities for guidance or direction on how to structure their visitation to reduce the risk of COVID-19 transmission during an outbreak investigation.